andifalk/supply-chain-security/README.md

 `terraform init`

-In your initialized directory, run terraform apply and review the planned actions.
+In your initialized directory, run `terraform apply` and review the planned actions.
 Your terminal output should indicate the plan is running and what resources will be created.

-You can see this terraform apply will provision a VPC, subnet, GKE Cluster and a GKE node pool.
-Confirm the apply with a _yes_.
+You can see this `terraform apply` will provision a VPC, subnet, GKE Cluster, and a GKE node pool.
+Confirm the _apply_ with a _yes_.

 This process should take approximately 10 minutes.
 Upon successful application, your terminal prints the outputs defined in `vpc.tf` and `gke.tf`.